moneroexamples/openmonero/README.md

  - new transaction details window.
  - sending xmr to a subaddress (not receiving nor generating subaddresses for now).

-## Testnet version
+## Stagenet version (Currently offline)

 - [http://139.162.32.245:81](http://139.162.32.245:81)

-This is Open Monero running on testnet network.
+This is Open Monero running on stagenet network.
 You can use it to play around with it.
-Since this is testnet version, frequent changes and database resets are expected.
+Since this is stagenet version, frequent changes and database resets are expected.
 Also, it is running on cheap vps, which may result in some lag.

-If you want some testnet monero, please make issue with your testnet address that you can obtained from Open Monero.
+If you want some testnet or stagenet monero, please make issue with your stagenet address that you can obtained from Open Monero.

 ## Screenshot